Shahed96/Shahed96/README.md

 ### Hi there, It's Shahed 👋
-I'm a computer engineer, and I will document my coding journey on this platform.
+I'm a computer engineer, and I document my coding journey on this platform.

 🔭 I’m currently working on java